Furstenberg set problem and exceptional set estimate in prime fields: dimension two implies higher dimensions: Introduction

 Also, we may assume $s_1,s_2$ are the same for all $W\in\cW$ by doing another pigeonholing on $W$.
 We can also assume a strong condition on $s_1$: $s_1\ge s$.
-But we do not expand the discussion here.
+However, we do not expand the discussion here.

 It turns out that the worst scenario for $E_W$ is when

 This will be made precise in the latter sections, so we do not expand the discussion here.

 Now, we have